 The All New Converse Chuck Taylor All Star II

 Every original version needs an updated facelift at some time.
-Ninety-eight years after the original Chuck Taylor was released, Converse finally decided that something needed changing with the Classic Chuck Taylor All Stars.
-For all those who own a pair of Converse (if you don’t you probably should), the shoe has become a staple or favorite of everyones shoe wardrobe.
+Ninety-eight years after the original Chuck Taylor was released, Converse finally decided that something needed changing.
+What could possibly need changing on the Classic Chuck Taylor All Stars?
+For all those who own a pair of Converse (if you don’t you probably should), the shoe has become a staple of everyones shoe wardrobe.
 With a shoe that supposedly sells a a couple pairs every second, how could Converse improve upon their already best seller?

 The biggest overall impacts of the new redesign seem to have to do with comfort and upgrade on new materials.
-Being part of the umbrella under parent company Nike, Converse decided to incorporate the famous Lunarlon insole into the updated the Chuck Taylor All Star II.
+Being part of Nike definitely has its benefits.
+Thus, Converse decided to incorporate the famous Lunarlon insole into the updated the Chuck Taylor All Star II.
 The Lunarlon insole is basically just an extra gel based foam cushion, with the marketing material plastered on top of it.
 However, people should notice an increased comfort level within the insole as it is a step up from the past insoles used by Converse.
 Looking for a little more arch support?
 I think you’re covered now.

 The original canvas material of the Chuck Taylor’s has also been refreshed with a new Tencel canvas.
 The new fabric is much more durable than the previous versions, provides better structure support, but will take longer to break in.
 Something people familiar with the original All Stars may have to get used to.
 With the new canvas material also comes an inner perforated and a micro-suede lining.
 Thus improving the breathability and once again increased comfort.

 Forget Tongue Slippage